stevefoga/satellite-rsr/README.md

 # satellite-rsr
 ## Purpose
-Interactively examine relative spectral response (RSR) curves relative to other spaceborne spectral bands, relative to ground target reflectances.
+Interactively examine relative spectral response (RSR) curves of spaceborne instruments and ground target reflectances.

 ## Methodology
 This work is largely based around improving the exiting (and functional)